-- The individual is held in custody in a jurisdiction other than the one that issues the arrest warrant; - Money bond was previously set ex parte.
+- The individual is held in custody in a jurisdiction other than the one that issues the arrest warrant; or - Money bond was previously set ex parte.

-The bill has passed in the House and has been introduced in the Senate.
+The bill has passed in the House and has been introduced in the Senate; it will be heard by the Judiciary Committee on March 20.

-Sponsor(s): Reps.
-Woodrow & Bockenfeld and Sens.
-Rodriguez & Gardner
+Sponsor(s): Rep. Woodrow & Rep. Bockenfeld and Sen. Rodriguez & Sen. Gardner